Don-Gp/gridx-transformer-diagnostics/docs/training.md

 1. **IEEE DataPort fault detection**
 2. **ETT predictive maintenance**

+> ℹ️ Configure dataset paths in your `.env` file before training.
+See the
+> "Dataset Configuration" section of the README for the list of supported
+> environment variables.

 Both datasets are trained independently.
 After generating the unified dataset via:

 ```bash